WinayCV/Dish-poll/README.md

 ## About

-Briefly describe what the project is about.
-Include its purpose, main features, and any other relevant information.
+The application aims to rank dishes based on user preferences, assigning them positions in ranks 1, 2, or 3.
+These ranks correspond to different point values, where rank 1 holds 30 points, rank 2 carries 20 points, and rank 3 corresponds to 10 points.

+Users can interact with the dishes and assign their preferences, which are then reflected in the ranking tab.
+Additionally, users have the ability to view and manage their choices within the dashboard.

 ## Features

-List some key features or functionalities of the project.
-You can include bullet points or a short description of each feature.
+The key functionalities of the project.

-- Feature 1
-- Feature 2
-- Feature 3
+### Login page

+User can login with valid credintials and form errors have been taken care

+### Dashboard page
+### Ranking page

 ## Getting Started

-Include instructions on how to get the project up and running on a local machine.
-Include steps like installation and running the project.
+Follow the instruction to get the App running on you're local system.

 ### Installation